DeathStar3/Varicity-SCP-reproduction-package/varicity-backend/README.md

   <img src="images/rest-routes.png" alt="Available REST routes" />
 </p>

-### Running VariCity-backend
+### Running VariCity-TS-backend

 The backend is not supposed to run alone.
-It is meant to run along with Varicity to visualize 3D cities of variability.
+It is meant to run along with VariCity-TS to visualize 3D cities of variability.
-Please refer to the readme at the root of the project to run Varicity-ts.
+Please refer to the [readme](../README.md) at the root of the project to run VariCity-TS.

-### Building VariCity-backend
+### Building VariCity-TS-backend

 **This step is only needed if you edited varicity-backend source code.**